Park Geun-hye: Fourth and final year (February 2016 – March 2017)

-Foreign policy

-Iran

 On 1 May 2016, Park became the first South Korean president to visit Iran.
 She was at the head of a 236-member delegation of businessmen and entrepreneurs during a three-day visit to Tehran to discuss bilateral trade and other matters of mutual interest.
 She met Iranian President Hassan Rouhani and held talks with Supreme Leader Ali Khamenei.
 The two countries also signed 19 basic agreements to expand mutual cooperation over a variety of areas.
-Earlier, Iran's President Rouhani emphasized that Iran and South Korea are set to boost their trade volume from the current $6 billion to $18 billion.
+Earlier, Iran's President Rouhani emphasized that Iran and South Korea were set to boost their trade volume from the current $6 billion to $18 billion.

 2016 general elections

 Park suffered a serious setback in the 2016 general elections on 13 April 2016, as the Saenuri Party lost both its majority and its status as first party in the National Assembly.
 Park had been criticized for her involvement in the elections and the party's nomination process, and other Saenuri members blamed the pro-Park faction in the party for the defeat.
 Park loyalists fared badly in constituency elections.
 The result was seen to hinder the chances of Park's passing her proposed economic reforms, and in the aftermath of the results the conservative The Chosun Ilbo stated that Park's "lame duck period has started earlier than any other administration in the past".